fa-benadda/projet-web/README.md

 Exchange Knowledge, Grow Together.🤝

  📝 What is this Project?
-This is a website for our university web programming module.
+This is a web application for our university web programming module.
 It is a barter system for skills:
 *"I teach you Coding, you teach me French."* No money, just knowledge.